Lisps6 MINUTE READ

 What causes a lisp?

 The reason for the incorrect tongue positioning that causes a lisp isn’t always clear.
-Lisping can be caused by a variety of factors, including:
+Lisp causes can include a variety of factors, including:

 • Learning to produce the /s/ and /z/ sounds incorrectly as a child